mdcourse/mdcourse.github.io/docs/source/chapters/chapter2.rst

 .. container:: justify

-    For simplicity, all parameters entered are normalized.
-    This is done within the *Prepare* class, which is defined here.
+    For simplicity, all the parameters that are specified as inputs by the user will be normalized.
+This makes all the calculations much simpler.
+The normalization is done within the *Prepare* class, which is defined here.

 Unit systems
 ------------